redhat-openstack/infrared/docs/source/tempest.rst

     The complete list of the available suites can be found by running ``ir tempest --help``

 * ``--openstackrc``: The `OpenStack RC <http://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html>`_ file.
     The absolute and relative paths to the file are supported.
-When this option is not provided, the InfraRed will try to use the `keystonerc` file from the active workspace.
+When this option is not provided, `infrared` will try to use the `keystonerc` file from the active workspace.
     The openstackrc file is copied to the tester station and used to configure and run Tempest.